Indoor air quality is a concern that building managers and building inhabitants have when they decide to investigate HVAC systems.

 Air Conditioner Filters

-The most important maintenance task to ensure its longevity is to regularly replace or clean its filters.
+The most important air conditioner maintenance’ task to ensure its longevity is to regularly replace or clean its filters.
 Blocked filters stop normal airflow and reduce the system’s efficiency.
 With the airflow obstructed, any air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil’s heat-absorbing capacity.
 Swapping out a dirty, clogged filter with a clean one will lower your air conditioner’s energy consumption by approximately 5% to 15%.

 Your heating and cooling equipment accounts for approximately half of your household energy costs throughout the year.